-By the time you reach Room 4 you might be mineraled out.
-But be sure to look at the opposite wall where the exit to Room 5 is.
+Be sure to look at the opposite wall where the exit to Gallery 5 is.
 There you’ll find giant emeralds and other gemstones, not to mention precious metals.
 For example:

-- an 82.5 carat diamond (a typical diamond ring is 1 carat)
+- An 82.2 carat diamond (a typical diamond ring is 1 carat)

 One nugget was a present from Nicholas I of Russia to Emperor Ferdinand 1 in 1836.
-Beats a bunch of flowers and a box of chocolates,
+It certainly a bunch of flowers and a box of chocolates.
+Though talking of flowers…

-Although Empress Maria Theresia did present her husband with some flowers in 1764.
-You can see the original bouquet, which still has insects on the blooms.
+Empress Maria Theresia did present her husband with a bouquet in 1764.
+Look closely to see it even has insects on the blooms.